A Guide to Awareness Proclamations: What Are They and Why Do They Matter?

 Proclamations can be requested at all levels of government – from city to county, from tribal to state, and even countrywide.
 Some city and state government websites have a proclamation request form for direct submission.
 If a proclamation form is unavailable, look for email addresses on the government website for contacting officials.

 Utilizing an available proclamation request form on a website is one option that has worked most of the time for me – but not always.
 It can be helpful to contact state officials to request state support so that it can be brought to the floor to gather additional support for the governor to sign.
-I used this technique when requesting a proclamation for Ostomy Awareness Day this year and with the Cherokee Nation, which I am a citizen of.
+I used this technique when requesting a proclamation for Ostomy Awareness Day this year and with the Cherokee Nation, of which I am a citizen.
 In both instances, the officials asked for a written proclamation to submit for discussion and support.

 You can submit a proclamation request earlier than a few months before the requested observance date.
 Typically, a minimum of 30 days is required to consider and approve the proclamation, but it is best to allow more than 30 days.